Add an Enquiry Form on The Page My Account in WooCommerce with Contact Form 7

 Add Some Style

-We are almost ready, the only thing left to change is the icon used for the Contact Us tab on the page My Account.
+We are almost ready; the only thing left to change is the icon used for the Contact Us tab on the My Account page.

 The icons used in the tabs are from FontAwesome, so you can just pick your favourite icon from their site and use it.
 Open the Customizer from Appearance > Customize and click on the section Additional CSS.